Note: My Web pages are best viewed with style sheets enabled.

 Using blood and tissue samples from children dying or already dead of Canavan disease, Dr. Reuben Matalon and Miami Children's Hospital developed and patented a test to detect the fatal gene.
 Now, even relatives of those same children must pay a royalty to be tested.
 The Canavan Foundation was even forced by the demand for royalties to discontinue a program of free genetic testing for this tragic disease.

 The families whose dying children supplied the genes — along with other plaintiffs — are now suing Dr. Matalon and the hospital to stop them from profiting from those genes.
 Since the genes existed prior to Dr. Matalon's work, the concept of "prior art" should invalidate any patent on the gene itself.
 And now that the gene is known, other tests could easily be developed, avoiding use of the patented test.

-For another commentary on this subject, see Who Owns Your DNA?
+Who Owns Your DNA?
 Apparently, you don't; some for-profit biological research company does.
 Soon, they will be demanding royalty payments if you reproduce your genes by having children.

 19 November 2000

 On 13 June 2013, the U.S. Supreme Court unanimously ruled in the case of Association for Molecular Pathology versus Myriad Genetics, Inc. that naturally occurring genes cannot be patented.
 Specifically, the Supreme Court ruled that "Laws of nature, natural phenomena, and abstract ideas are not patentable."